paradisec-archive/PARADISEC_workflows/09_video_processing_AdobeME.md

 🚧 This page is currently under construction 🚧
 </p>

-## MXF
+## Creating archival JPEG2000 MXF OP1a file

-<span style="font-variant:small-caps;">Last updated: 24 July 2021</span>
+<span style="font-variant:small-caps;">Last updated: 26 October 2021</span>

-**_This page outlines how to create lossless JPEG2000 .MXF videos using Adobe Media Encoder (CC 2018 or later).
-This is for digital-to-digital transcoding.
-Contact PARADISEC if you have analog material to digitise._**
+This page outlines how to create lossless JPEG2000 .MXF videos using Adobe Media Encoder Adobe CC 2018 or later; since 2018, Media Encoder allows for **lossless* JPEG2000 compression.
+This workflow is for digital-to-digital transcoding.
+Contact PARADISEC if you have analogue material to digitise.

 *[PARADISEC](https://paradisec.org){:target="_blank"} adheres to the current best-practice standards for video archiving as set by the International Association of Sound and Audiovisual Archives [(IASA)](https://www.iasa-web.org/){:target="_blank"}.*

 ### Define Encoding Settings - Making an Encoding Preset
-The first thing we need to do is select the settings that we can use each time we want to create a lossless J2K .MXF video.
-To do this, we need to create an Encoding Preset.
-Go to the top Media Encoder CC menu to “Presets” and then select “Create Encoding Preset”.
+The first step is to create a profile of encoding settings to save and use each time you need to create a lossless J2K .MXF video.
+To create this Encoding Preset, which can be used in both Premiere and Media Encoder, open Media Encoder and go to the top menu to "**Presets**" and then select “**Create Encoding Preset**”.
 A new Preset window will open up.
 Look at the image below to see the settings you should choose.
 Each will be explained below.

 <p align="center">
   <img width="500" src="images/presets-video.jpg" alt="Screenshot of Adobe Media Encoder video presets window">